Antony2500/api_fs/README.md

-# Python API Service Homework: Banking System
+# # Highly Loaded Python API for financial system with multi-tenancy support.

 # at http://0.0.0.0:8000/api/docs you will find the documentation for all your endpoints.
 This is the default path for accessing the automatically generated API documentation in FastAPI.